NirYakov/Git-Starter/README.md

 5. Commit the resolved conflict using `git commit`

 Refer to the [Git documentation](https://git-scm.com/docs/git-merge#_how_conflicts_are_presented) for more information on resolving merge conflicts.

-Sure, here's an updated README section with a more explanatory title:

 ## Hiding Unwanted Files with .gitignore